pubkey/client-side-databases/README.md

 It is much less optimized then the [new](https://www.npmjs.com/package/pouchdb-adapter-indexeddb) adapter, but the new one made problems with returning the correct query results.
 Theses problems have been fixed on the PouchDB master branch, but I have to wait for the next PouchDB release.
 I will updated the repo when this change can be done.

-### Why does AWS Datastore need so less storage space?
+### Why does AWS Datastore need so much less storage space?

 AWS Datastore does not save any metadata together with the documents.
 Instead only the plain documents are stored in IndexedDB.
 They can do this because they only allow simple queries and have no conflict resolution.